 “He went home and said to mum, ‘Come on, we’re going to pack up.
 We’re going to live in town.’”

 Clara did not need much convincing.
 Her mother, Julia Schumacher (née Uhlenberg) had moved out of the family farm once her youngest son, another Joseph, married in 1916.
-Julia bought a house in Hamlet Street, Stratford, and moved in with her widowed and childless sister, Anna.
+Julia bought a house in Hamlet Street, Stratford, and moved in with her her then unmarried daughter, Annie.
+(Annie married John Habowski in 1919.)

 “There was another house almost finished next door and dad said, ‘We’ll buy that one so you can look after your mother when she gets old.’